35percent/11tystarter/src/posts/southwark-council-ends-council-house-building.md

 Measured against both the **completed and homes not-yet-completed**, the 977 demolished homes reduces the total number of social rented units from 3,057 to **2,080**.

+If the 252 social rented homes purchased from s106 contributions from private developments are also discounted against the against the whole programme of completed and on-site units, then the number of council homes onsite or completed is reduced further to **1,828** and the number completed to just **257**.

 ![](img/table_gains_in_social_rented_homes_300824.png)

 If the 252 social rented homes purchased from s106 contributions from private developments are also discounted against the against the whole programme of completed and on-site units, then the number of council homes onsite or completed is reduced further to **1,828** and the number completed to just **257**.